oldaccount456/blueprnt/README.md

 - Technologies involve using: AWS S3 buckets for storage, AWS RDS for hosting a relational database and AWS SES for sending out emails for I.e. account recovery.

 - This project can be ran for free under Vercel and using Amazon's free tier for these services.
-They obviously come with limitations such as 5GB max storage on S3 buckets for exmaple.
+They obviously come with limitations such as 5GB max storage on S3 buckets for example.

 - This project is still a WIP and is in its very early stages.